microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-onlinemeetings.md

 #### Request

+> [!Note]
->**Note:** Online meeting creation using the application token is deprecated.
+> Online meeting creation using the application token is deprecated.
 Use the /me path with a user token to create online meetings going forward.

 # [HTTP](#tab/http)
 <!-- {